jbinfo/linkedin_sales_navigator_scraper/README.md

 The scraper only accept one required parameter which is the absolute URL of the search query result in the LinkedIn Sales Navigator.

 #### Data
-The scraper extract these fields:
+Leads extractor, extract these fields:
 - First name
 - Last name
 - Full name